onera/phylog-benchmarks/README.md

 - `STRIDE_MAX` (default: `2048`): Maximal value of stride used by the load and store micro-benchmarks (must be a power of 2). `REPEAT` measurements will be performed for each value of stride from 1 to `STRIDE_MAX`.

+Platform configuration is provided by the `scripts/var_generique.sh`.
+In particular one should identify the number of cores available for each possible host.

 ## Organisation